pytorch/glow/docs/IR.md

 match.

-The Glow graph is structured as a Module that contains multiple functions that contain a multiple nodes.
+The Glow graph is structured as a Module that contains multiple functions that contain multiple nodes.
 Variables, which are similar to global variables in C programs, are shared between the functions.
 Nodes inside functions are able to reference variables, which are owned by the module.
 The picture below depicts a module that contains two functions.
 One of the functions does the training of